 instruments: Scalar or an array of 3-character string abbreviations (the instrument-specific directory names in the directory structure) of instruments for which the data are to be downloaded/searched.

-/new_files: Search/download only files that exist on the server
+new_files: Boolean variable.
+Search/download only files that exist on the server

-/list_files: I.e., “dry run.”
+list_files: Boolean variable.
+I.e., “dry run.”
 List to standard output (usually, the screen) the files that would be downloaded based on the provided arguments; but do not download any data.

-/update_prefs: Before searching/downloading data, open up a dialogue window to allow the user to update the mvn_toolkit_prefs.txt file containing the location of the ROOT_DATA_DIR.
+update_prefs: Boolean variable.
+Before searching/downloading data, open up a dialogue window to allow the user to update the mvn_toolkit_prefs.txt file containing the location of the ROOT_DATA_DIR.
 Once the new path is selected, the search/download will proceed according to the remaining arguments.

-/only_update_prefs: As /update_prefs; but do not attempt to search download and data.
+only_update_prefs: Boolean variable.
+As /update_prefs=True; but do not attempt to search download and data.

-/exclude_orbit_file: Do not download an updated version of the orbit number file from http://naif.jpl.nasa.gov/naif/.
+exclude_orbit_file: Boolean variable.
+Do not download an updated version of the orbit number file from http://naif.jpl.nasa.gov/naif/.

 filenames: scalar or an array of specific filename strings to search/download

-start_date: (format=YYYY-MM-DD’) Search/download only data from start_date (inclusive) to present.
+start_date: (format=‘YYYY-MM-DD’) Search/download only data from start_date (inclusive) to present.

-end_date: (format=YYYY-MM-DD’) Search/download only data from prior to end_date (inclusive).
+end_date: (format=‘YYYY-MM-DD’) Search/download only data from prior to end_date (inclusive).

-/debug: On error, “stop immediately at the offending statement and print the current program stack.”
-I.e., a less graceful but more informative exit from the procedure upon the occasion of an error.

-/help: Invoke this list.

-mvn_kp_download_orbit_file

-Description

-This will download an orbit number file from JPL into the toolkit installation directory.
-If the orbit file already exists, this will overwrite it with the most up-to-date orbit number file.
-This file is necessary if one wants to read in with orbit number for time range.

-Example Usage

-IDL> mvn_kp_download_orbit_file

-Required Arguments

-None

-List of all accepted Arguments

-/debug: On error, “stop immediately at the offending statement and print the current program stack.”
-I.e., a less graceful but more informative exit from the procedure upon the occasion of an error.

-/help: Invoke this list.

-Reading data into IDL Memory
+Reading data into Python Memory

 mvn_kp_read